pewpewlive/ppl-ships/README.md

 ## Requirements
 You will have to work with Lua, since the mesh of the ship should be a Lua mesh.
-Ship borders cannot exceed the 32x32 limit(fx).
+Ship borders cannot exceed the 32x32(fx) limit.
 You should only contribute a folder with the Lua file mesh and a picture of the mesh in PewPew Live (Minimal Graphics) (optional).
 The lua file name should be the name of the ship.